A topic from the subject of Biochemistry in Chemistry.

 • Conversion of G6P to glucose

-• Gluconeogenesis is regulated by a number of hormones, including insulin, glucagon, and cortisol.
+• Gluconeogenesis is regulated by several hormones, including insulin, glucagon, and cortisol.

 • Gluconeogenesis is essential for maintaining blood glucose levels during fasting and starvation.

-• Gluconeogenesis is a metabolic pathway that allows conversion of non-carbohydrate compounds (such as amino acids, lactate and glycerol) into glucose.
+• Gluconeogenesis is a metabolic pathway that allows the conversion of non-carbohydrate compounds (such as amino acids, lactate, and glycerol) into glucose.

 • The main site of gluconeogenesis is the liver, but it also occurs in the kidneys.

-• Gluconeogenesis is regulated by a number of hormones, including insulin, glucagon, and cortisol.
+• Gluconeogenesis is regulated by several hormones, including insulin, glucagon, and cortisol.

 • Gluconeogenesis is most active during fasting, starvation, and exercise.